ericvicenti/navigation-rfc/Docs/Navigation.md

 The navigation state types are available in `NavigationStateUtils`, along with a variety of utility functions which can be used to make changes to `NavigationParentState`s

-### Actions and Reducers

-### Animations
-[NavigationAnimatedView](AnimatedView.md) is the spiritual successor to Navigator.
-In addition to adopting a declaritive API, it uses the Animated library to delegate animations and gestures to the scenes.

-NavigationCard and NavigationHeader are the included implementations of scenes and overlays for NavigationAnimatedView, which are intended to look similar to platform conventions.

 ## Containers

 We provide a default top-level component to maintain the state of your navigation and handle persistence.